 Independent Study

-This course allows participants to develop independent projects with both guidance and demonstration from the tutor.
+The workshops allows participants to develop independent projects with both guidance and demonstration from the workshop facilitator.
 Participants are encouraged to carry out research into their own personal interests to direct their projects and their own creative practice.

 In week 3 participants are asked to bring an object to make a one-piece mould also known as a drop out mould.
 Alternatively, participants can make a multiple part mould.
 Details in relation to this will be discussed during the first two workshops.